mmanogaran/web-dev-angela-yu/README.md

 - Converted to SASS for better organization
 - Made site mobile-first responsive
 - Added a "Work Experience" section that uses CSS Grid for its two column desktop layout
+- Added a "Projects" section that uses CSS Flexbox for its two column desktop layout

 <br clear="right"/>